rails/webpacker/README.md

 By default, you shouldn't have to make any changes to `config/webpack/*.js` files since it's all standard production-ready configuration.
-However, if you do need to customize or add a new loader this is where you would go.
+However, if you do need to customize or add a new loader, this is where you would go.

 ### Loaders